dafitt/dotfiles/README.md

     -   desktops/gnome
     -   desktops/hyprland
 -   Suites (disabled by default)
-    -   development
+    -   Development
-    -   editing
+    -   Editing
-    -   gaming
+    -   Gaming
-    -   music
+    -   Music
-    -   office
+    -   Office
-    -   ricing
+    -   Ricing
-    -   social
+    -   Social
-    -   virtualization
+    -   Virtualization
-    -   web
+    -   Web
 -   Firmly integrated, non-disableable
     -   stylix

 Modules in [modules/nixos/](https://github.com/dafitt/dotfiles/blob/main/modules/nixos) are built with the standard `nixos-rebuild` command; [modules/home/](https://github.com/dafitt/dotfiles/blob/main/modules/home) with `home-manager` (standalone) **or** in addition to `nixos-rebuild` if the homes-hostname "\<user>[@\<host>]" matches with the host your building on (this is done by [snowfall-lib](https://github.com/snowfallorg/lib) with the systemd-service _home-manager-<user>.service_).

-Some [modules/home/](https://github.com/dafitt/dotfiles/blob/main/modules/home) are automatically activated, if the sister module in [modules/nixos/](https://github.com/dafitt/dotfiles/blob/main/modules/nixos) is enabled e.g. `options.custom.gaming.enableSuite = mkBoolOpt (osConfig.custom.gaming.enableSuite or false) "...`.
+Some [modules/home/](https://github.com/dafitt/dotfiles/blob/main/modules/home) are automatically activated, if the sister module in [modules/nixos/](https://github.com/dafitt/dotfiles/blob/main/modules/nixos) is enabled e.g. `options.custom.Gaming.enableSuite = mkBoolOpt (osConfig.custom.Gaming.enableSuite or false) "...`.
 The special attribute set `osConfig` is only present when building with `nixos-rebuild`.

 Last but no least, to keep things simple I put some very specific configuration directly into the systems themselves.